The quality and significance of the documents, photographs and films we preserve have been recognised by both Arts Council England and UNESCO UK.

 Historical phone books

-Near complete set of phone books for the whole country produced not only by BT, but also by its predecessors including Post Office Telecommunications, the National Telephone Company and other private companies.
-Dating back to 1880, the year after the public telephone service was introduced into Great Britain.
+We have a near-complete set of phone books for the whole country produced not only by BT, but also by its predecessors including Post Office Telecommunications, the National Telephone Company and other private companies.
+They date back to 1880, the year after the public telephone service was introduced into Great Britain.

 Private telegraph companies